 top of page

-Q: What if I don’t want to be an editor?
-I’m an artist (or a writer).
+Q: I'm not sure I want to edit comic books.
 What’s in it for me?

 Q: How big is the class size, and will I get one-on-one attention?

-A: We're going wide with the 4-week course, and I'll allow up to 100 participants.
-There will be time during each Saturday class to answer questions, but I'm also providing an optional hour for Q&As on Sundays to devote extra attention to any editing queries.
+A: We're going micro with the 4-week, 102 course, and I'll allow up to 20 participants.
+There will be time during each Saturday class to answer questions, but I'm also providing an optional hour for Q&As on Sundays to devote extra attention to specific editing queries including practice on extra credit scripts, ballooning, art directing, or general Q&A. That's the time to hurl the really tough questions that you've always wanted to ask but never had an editor's ear.

 Q: Do I need to bring anything to class?